photontechgeeks/tutorials/README.md

 # tutorials
-This is Sample application for creating REST services using Spring Boot.
+Sample application for creating REST services using Spring Boot.